 The production started off with a poetry production which, to be frank, I didn’t like.
 Despite being given the choice of not sitting through the poetry show, I decided to do it for the purpose of this review.
 I now know it was a mistake.
 In my opinion, the poetry show was just an extra event to validate the ticket fee.

-Anyway by now, I was very eager to see NSK perform and he really brought it…to two.
+Anyway, by now, I was very eager to see NSK perform and he really brought it…to two.
 In the play, NSK plays ‘Joe’, a man who attends rehabilitation because his ‘brother’s’ alcoholism is taking a toll on him.
-In his first ever one man show, NSK really gave a groundbreaking performance.
+In his first-ever one-man show, NSK really gave a groundbreaking performance.

-Watching the play, one could easily identify when he had a character change.
+Watching the performance, one could easily identify when he had a character change.
 He portrayed the right emotions throughout and his projection was on point.
 Although a little rushed, NSK delivered on his solo performance and I think he should be cast more in bigger productions and explore acting outside the Theatre School venue, which he seems to be accustomed to.

 In conclusion, I was expecting the play to reach a climax, because of the tone at which it started, but it left me high and dry.
-The good direction and stage presence made up for a poor story line.
+The good direction and stage presence made up for a poor storyline.
 The overall play was fine.
 Like I said, it’s solid.